GEAPP and SEforAll Announce Expanded Partnership to Tackle Energy Poverty Worldwide

 The partners’ collaboration will also focus on strengthening global agenda-setting in energy and climate forums, working with public and private sector leadership to prioritize data-driven decision-making and opportunities to scale-up impactful projects on-the-ground.

-Speaking at the SEforALL Forum in Kigali on Wednesday, Simon Harford, CEO of the Global Energy Alliance for People and Planet, said: “As the champion of SDG7 and a key partner of the Alliance, SEforALL is integral to our work helping countries achieve universal access to affordable, reliable, and sustainable electricity.
+Speaking at the SEforALL Forum in Kigali on Wednesday, Simon Harford, CEO of the Global Energy Alliance for People and Planet (GEAPP), said: “As the champion of SDG7 and a key partner of the Alliance, SEforALL is integral to our work helping countries achieve universal access to affordable, reliable, and sustainable electricity.
 Together with our partner nations across Africa, Asia, Latin America and the Caribbean, our integrated approach to country-led programs, results-based financing, and global advocacy will make a substantial impact during this critical decade of action.”

 This commitment builds on the strategic partnership of the Alliance, a collective action platform of philanthropies, governments, public and private financing institutions, and technology partners with a bold, collaborative and results-driven approach to just and equitable energy transitions for emerging economies.